Council Regulations for Soakwells and Stormwater Drainage

 General Information

-We are committed to only using quality materials and do not cut costs by using standard lids (non trafficable), sub standard soakwells, not wrapping soakwells in geotextile fabric or omitting compaction.
+Quality materials are essential and costs should not be cut by using standard lids (non trafficable), sub standard soakwells, not wrapping soakwells in geotextile fabric or omitting compaction.
+Proper installation ensures long-term performance and avoids costly repairs.

-We are committed to ensuring the citizens of Perth are fully aware of what is required for a legal and functional stormwater drainage system.
+Ensuring the citizens of Perth are fully aware of what is required for a legal and functional stormwater drainage system is a priority.
+Contact us for expert advice and free quotes.